-The 2021-2022 Annual Budget for all funds totals \$294.6 million, including \$247.1 million in operating expenses and \$47.5 million in capital improvement expenditures.
-The budget is balanced by the use of current revenues, anticipated rate increases, and capital reserves.
-This budget represents an 11% decrease compared to estimated expenditures for 2020-2021, due primarily to several large capital projects being completed in the current year and not reflected in the proposed budget.
+The 2022-2023 Annual Budget for all funds totals \$297.5 million, including \$249.1 million in operating expenses and \$48.4 million in capital improvement expenditures (\$43 million in Community Investment Program from the chart below as well as an additional \$5.4 million of capital projects in other funds).
+The budget is balanced using current revenues, anticipated rate increases, and capital reserves.
+This budget represents an 20% decrease compared to estimated expenditures for 2021-2022, due primarily to several large capital projects being completed in the current year and not reflected in the proposed budget.
 A summary of expenditures by function is provided below: